Updated July 24.

 6. Am I eligible?

-You must be a Hub Member in order to access Film Hub Midlands funding opportunities.
+You must be a Film Hub Midlands Member in order to access Film Hub Midlands funding opportunities.
 Our Membership includes organisations of various sizes and shapes - from community cinemas to festivals to multi-arts centres.
-To become a Member, fill in our Application Form.
-Please email us if you are unsure whether you are a current Member.
+Not yet a Film Hub Member?
+Click here to find out how to join the Hub and eligibility criteria.

 Your organisation must be legally constituted and centrally managed in the UK.